improve readability of help/man output

-#9 Updated by Teemu Murtola almost 5 years ago
+#9 Updated by Teemu Murtola about 5 years ago

 I don't disagree with your points, but I fail to see how they relate to your original description in this issue: all of them, except for 0, relate to content of the help/man pages, and things are there exactly the same in 4.6 and 5.0.
 Many of your points were also already captured in #1437, and replied to there, so I don't want to start repeating things here.
 None of the things you mention, except 0 marginally, have any relation to the changes done to

 #10 Updated by Szilárd Páll about 5 years ago